Closings and cancellations due to COVID-19

 Armstrong, the cable and internet provider for western Cecil County, northern Harford County and Chester County, Pa., has announced it has relaxed data allowances for its internet subscribers for the next 60 days.
 It is also opening hot spot areas to the public for free use.
 To find a hot spot near you go to https://armstrongonewire.com/Internet/WirelessLocations

-The Art Den LLC in Rising Sun is going to offer art kits for all ages in accordance with the executive order closing businesses to stop the potential spread of the coronavirus.
+The Art Den LLC in Rising Sun is offering art kits for all ages in accordance with the executive order closing non-essential businesses to stop the potential spread of the coronavirus.

-“We are working on take-home art kits and on-line classes to provide creative outlets and help stave off the boredom for those of you stuck at home and hope to have these ready within the next few days,” according to a statement on its Facebook page.
-All classes have also been postponed.

 The Palette and the Page in Elkton has cancelled its April 3 Opening Reception.
 Instead, the art on display for March will remain in place until the end of April.
 Meanwhile the partners of the shop have agreed to shut the studio for the time being, but continue to sell online at paletteandpage.com/shop